Spanish Garlic Zucchini

 How long does it take to cook garlic?

-On a medium heat, your garlic should take around 1-2 minutes to cook.
-You’ll notice it become very fragrant and start to golden once it is done.
+On a high heat, your garlic should take around 1-2 minutes to cook.
+You’ll notice it becomes very fragrant and starts to golden once it is done.
+When in doubt, less is more so remove it from the heat.